|

 When

-I was a young Consultant Immunologist some 35 years ago I realised the
+I was a young Consultant Immunologist some 35 years ago I realised

-(Hypogammaglobulinaemia) Society which then developed into the PiA in
+Society which then developed into the PiA in 1990.
+Right from the

-1990.
-Right from the start these support organisations for PID patients
+start these support organisations for PID patients have on many

-and influencing decisions on potentially damaging cuts to services.
+decisions on potentially damaging cuts to services.

 Thanks

-to the great success of the J4G campaigns during the 1990s, and then to
+to the great success of the J4G campaigns during the 1990s, and

-immunodeficiency in infants and children, fostering the hunt for
+threatening immunodeficiency in infants and children, fostering

-some useful therapy.
+recently to some useful therapy.

 Thanks